-Chapter 12

-CRITICALITY IN MCNP
+CHAPTER 12: CRITICALITY IN MCNP

-For criticality calculations, the CODE card is required; together with an initial spatial distribution of fission points using either the KSRC card (with sets of x, y, z point locations), the SDEF cards (for points uniformly in volume) or an SRCTP file (from a previous criticality calculation).
+For criticality calculations, the KCODE card is required; together with an initial spatial distribution of fission points using either the KSRC card (with sets of x, y, z point locations), the SDEF cards (for points uniformly in volume) or an SRCTP file (from a previous criticality calculation).
 The purpose of criticality calculations is to determine the value of the effective multiplication factor, k{eff} , by estimating the mean number of fission neutrons produced in one generation with respect to that in the previous generation.
-A generation is the life time of a neutron from birth to death by escape, parasitic capture, or absorption leading to fission generation (called a cycle).
+A generation is the life time of a neutron from birth to death by escape, parasitic capture, or absorption leading to fission.
+In MCNP, a generation is equivalent to a computed estimate of an actual fission generation (called a cycle).
 Fission neutrons are terminated in each cycle, but other neutron-producing reactions, such as (n, 2n), do not cause termination.
-The effect of delayed neutrons is introduced by using the total average number of neutrons per fission, $\tilde{\nu}$.
+The effect of delayed neutrons is introduced by using the total average number of neutrons per fission, \overline{v} .